Ph.D., University of Chicago (2014)

 Research and Teaching Interests

-This commitment to looking at often neglected forms of political practice and placing them into a specific historical context also influences the courses I teach, which not only focus on how political institutions in the U.S. work, but also on how they develop.
-In my introductory courses on American politics, for example, we pay special attention to how power and protest help determine which issues are important to Americans in specific times, as well as explore the ways in which American political institutions have both shaped and been shaped by a wide variety of domestic and foreign conflicts.
+A commitment to looking at often neglected forms of political practice and placing them into a specific historical context influences the courses I teach, which not only focus on how political institutions in the US work, but also on how they develop.
+In my introductory courses on American politics, for example, we pay special attention to how power and protest help determine which issues are important to Americans in specific times, as well as examine the ways in which American political institutions have both shaped and been shaped by a wide variety of domestic and foreign conflicts.
 I also teach several courses which engage theoretical perspectives on the historical and institutional analysis of power, coercion and the state in U.S. politics, in addition to a First Year Seminar on the meaning and uses of violence in political life.
-In the future I plan on offering a seminar which addresses the political economy of firearms and a lecture course which places American imperialism and geographic expansion in a comparative context.

 “Conflict Displacement and Dual Inclusion in the Construction of Germany” (with John F. Padgett), in The Emergence of Organizations and Markets, John F. Padgett and Walter Powell eds.
 (Princeton University Press, 2013)